Sean-Bradley/Design-Patterns-In-Python/adapter/README.md

 I can create objects of both classes in the client and it works.
 But before using each objects method, I need to do a conditional check to see which type of class it is that I am calling since the method signatures are different.

 It means that the client is doing extra work.
-Instead, I can create an Adapter interface for the incompatible `ClassB`, which reduces the need for the extra conditional logic.
+Instead, I can create an Adapter interface for the incompatible `ClassB`, that reduces the need for the extra conditional logic.

 ## Output